Card Transaction Examples

 means that both the address and Zip code matched, and response code85

-for an AVS check means success. - The second row shows that some hours later, Amazon obtains a preauthorization for $25.
+for an AVS check means success. - Row 2 — Some hours later, Amazon obtains a preauthorization for –25.00.
 There is a delay between the AVS check and the preauthorization because Amazon, like many high-volume vendors, submits authorizations in batches.

-- The third and fourth rows happen a day or so later, when Amazon sends a clearing message for the preauthorization and Galileo backs out the preauthorization amount.
+- Rows 3–4 — Both rows happen a day or so later, when Amazon sends a clearing message for the preauthorization, and Galileo backs out the preauthorization amount.

-- The remaining rows show that when fulfilling its part of the order at a later time, the third-party vendor gets a separate preauthorization for $50, and then settles it in the usual manner.
+- Row 5–7 — When fulfilling its part of the order at a later time, the third-party vendor gets a separate preauthorization for $50, and then settles it in the usual manner.

 Other network codes